robotpy/pyfrc/docs/simulator.rst

    easier than it sounds!).
 Helper functions are provided to calculate robot position for common drivetrain types (see below for details).
 There are samples provided in pyfrc for each supported drivetrain type.

-.. note:: This feature is currently broken for 2015.
-We expect it to be working
-          by week 4 in 2015.

 ..
 Adding custom tooltips to motors/sensors (doesn't work in 2015!)